 Suddenly, it has vanished – no longer may supporters come to their stadiums.
 Sports brands’ business has become challenging.
 It’s always a huge crisis when big innovations come out.
 It doesn’t happen when people are satisfied with the current situation.
 The revolution appears when people are “hungry”.

 Today, clubs are “hungry” for new opportunities, and it makes them look more intensively at the companies from sports-, tech-industry like Socios.com and TISA.

 Michał Wapiński: We live in very unusual times.
 On the one hand, we have new generations which are digital natives and have entirely new needs when it comes to entertainment.
 On the other hand, there’s a pandemic which made it difficult for sports clubs to maximise the revenues from Match Days in the way it worked before.
 It seems that digital products might be a good solution for these two challenges; thus, also for monetisation issues.
 What opportunities do your products give when it comes to the creation of new revenue streams?

 Mateusz Lentowczyk: The tools that we have, offer you many possibilities to monetise either your stocks or your content.
 By creating more appealing communication strategies that reach larger groups of people, you strengthen advertising and sponsorship opportunities.
 By collecting all data in one place (Fan ID), you may personalise your actions by segmenting fans in the groups.

-The possibilities that technology gives you are endless.
+The possibilities that new technologies gives you are endless.
 It’s all about how you approach it!